LinkedInAttic/white-elephant/README.md

 The first job is a Hadoop log parser.
 It reads log files stored in Hadoop, parses out relevant information, and writes the data out in an easier-to-work-with Avro format.

-The second job reads the Avro-fied log data and aggregates it per-hour, writing the data out in Avro format.
-It essentially builds a data cube which can be easily loaded by the web application and queries against.
+The second job reads the Avro-fied log data and aggregates it per hour, writing the data out in Avro format.
+It essentially builds a data cube which can be easily loaded by the web application into the DB and queried against.

 ### Configuration

 The configuration files are located under `hadoop/config/jobs`:

-* base.properties: Contains most of the configuration
+* **base.properties**: Contains most of the configuration
-* white-elephant-full-usage.job: Job file used when processing all logs.
+* **white-elephant-full-usage.job**: Job file used when processing all logs.
-* white-elephant-incremental-usage.job: Job file used when incrementally processing logs.
+* **white-elephant-incremental-usage.job**: Job file used when incrementally processing logs.

 The `base.properties` file consists of configuration specific to White Elephant and configuration specifically for Hadoop.
 All Hadoop configuration parameter begin with `hadoop-conf`.

+To run the jobs you'll use the `run.sh` script, which requires a couple environment variables:

+* **HADOOP_CONF_DIR**: Hadoop configuration directory
+* **HADOOP_LIB_DIR**: Hadoop JARs directory

+### Hadoop Logs

+Within `base.properties` is a parameter `logs.root`.
+This is the root path where the Hadoop logs are found which are to be parsed.
+The parsing job assumes the logs are stored in Hadoop under daily directories using the following directory structure:

+    <logs.root>/<cluster-name>/daily/<yyyy>/<MMdd>

+For example, logs on January 23rd, 2013 for the production cluster may be stored in a directory such as:

+    /data/hadoop/logs/prod/daily/2013/0123

+Coming soon: Scripts which help you upload your Hadoop logs into Hadoop.

 ### Packaging

 To create a zip package containing all files necessary to run the jobs simply run:

     ant zip

+If you happen to be using [Azkaban](https://github.com/azkaban/azkaban) as your job scheduler of choice then this zip file will work as long as you add the Azkaban specific configuration to `base.properties`.

 ### Running